-Social entrepreneurs employ “entrepreneurial skills,” such as finding opportunities, inventing new approaches, securing and focusing resources and managing risk, in the service of creating a social value and systemic change.
-As the intensity and complexity of social and environmental problems have grown in recent years, social entrepreneurship, defined as innovative, social value creating activity that can occur within or across the nonprofit, government or business sectors.
+Social entrepreneurs employ skills such as finding opportunities, inventing new approaches, securing and focusing resources, and managing risk in the service of creating social value and systemic change.
+As the intensity and complexity of social and environmental problems have grown in recent years, social entrepreneurship, defined as an innovative, value-creating activity with a social purpose, can occur within or across the nonprofit, government or business sectors.
 In recent years, this work has become increasingly prominent.
-While virtually all enterprises, commercial and social, generate social value, fundamental to this definition is that the primary focus of social entrepreneurship is to achieve social impact.
+While virtually all enterprises, commercial and social, generate social value, fundamental to social entrepreneurship is the goal of achieving positive social impact.

 Social Entrepreneurship at Tulane

-Building upon our strengths in civic engagement and service learning, Tulane University has developed an interdisciplinary, University wide program in Social Entrepreneurship, Social Innovation and Changemaking at the Taylor Center.
-The Center focuses on solution-oriented thinking, integrating theory and practice, and stimulating research across fields to better understand and create new models for social change.
-We believe our significant contribution to the field is to channel the strength and resources of a research University to develop an academically rigorous understanding of the field by developing research and teaching in the field.
-Further, we believe faculty from all the disciplines of the school can contribute to the advancement of this University wide endeavor, and we value an academically diverse approach to the study of Social Entrepreneurship.
+Building on existing strengths in civic engagement and service learning, Tulane University developed an interdisciplinary, university-wide program in Social Entrepreneurship, Social Innovation and Changemaking at the Taylor Center.
+The Center focuses on solution-oriented thinking, integrating theory and practice, and stimulating research across fields to better understand and create new models for social change, especially within higher education.
+Our specific contribution to the field aims to channel the strength and resources to develop an academically rigorous program of research and teaching in the field.
+Further, we believe select faculty from across the disciplines of Tulane University can contribute to the advancement of this endeavor with diverse approaches.

-In 2011, with generous donor support, we established the inaugural endowed Social Entrepreneurship Professorships with five (5) distinguished faculty members appointed for renewable terms.
-This initial cadre helped provide the critical mass of faculty support needed to create a university-wide, interdisciplinary program in Social Entrepreneurship.
-In 2012 we added to the ongoing positions two more endowed positions.
-Thanks to the significant achievements of these faculty members, as well as other faculty and staff who are involved, and with resources from generous donors, we now have a total of ten (10) endowed SE Professorships affiliated with the Phyllis M. Taylor Center for Social Innovation and Design Thinking.
+In 2011, with generous donor support, the endowed Social Entrepreneurship Professorships were launched with five distinguished faculty members appointed for renewable terms.
+Thanks to the significant achievements of these faculty members, and with additional resources from generous donors, there are now ten endowed SE Professorships affiliated with the Phyllis M. Taylor Center for Social Innovation and Design Thinking.

 Description of Professorships

-- Hold an appointment as a full-time member of the faculty (i.e., tenure track, clinical track, or professor of practice track) at Tulane University.
+- Hold an appointment as a full-time member of the faculty (i.e., tenured, tenure track, clinical track, or professor of practice track) at Tulane Un

-- Have a strong record of scholarship and accomplishment and the desire to engage his/her work through a social entrepreneurship lens.
+- Have a strong record of scholarship and accomplishment and the desire to engage work through a social entrepreneurship and/or social innovation lens.

 - Have the willingness to work across disciplines to help promote social entrepreneurship across the university.

-As a Social Entrepreneurship Professor, we ask you to support Taylor Center in two or three of the following ways:
+The Social Entrepreneurship Professors are expected to support Taylor Center in several of the following ways:

-- Teaching or co-teaching courses that utilize a social innovation and/or social entrepreneurship framework or lens: e.g., offering SISE electives within your area of specialization, infusing social innovation into undergraduate or graduate level courses within home departments.
+- Teaching or co-teaching courses that utilize a social innovation and/or social entrepreneurship framework or lens: e.g., Offering 4000-level SISE electives within your area of specialization, infusing social innovation into undergraduate or graduate level courses within home departments.

-- Facilitating or participating in student programming: e.g., design thinking, Changemaker Institute social venture accelerator, IGNITE pre-orientation program, Taylor Award Review Committees, and NewDay Speaker Review Committee
+- Facilitating or participating in student and campus programming: e.g., RLC, Changemaker Institute social venture accelerator, and Taylor Student Awards Review Committees.

-Professors are asked to meet regularly with the other Social Entrepreneurship Professors to continue the development of the Social Entrepreneurship undergraduate program.
-Each finalist will be asked to provide a written proposal detailing his/her proposed involvement based on the aforementioned Taylor Center needs and the applicant’s unique strengths, areas of interest, and expertise he/she can bring to the Center.
+SE Professors meet regularly with the other SE Professors and SISE teaching faculty to continue the development of the social innovation programming.
+Prior to the interview of finalists, each will be asked to provide a written proposal outlining his/her proposed involvement based on the Taylor Center’s needs and the applicant’s unique strengths, areas of interest, and expertise he/she can bring to the Center.

 Nominations (including self-nominations) will be treated in confidence, shared with the selection committee alone.
-We will solicit résumés and other information from candidates and will arrange for interviews as necessary.
-Current SE Professors, the Director of Taylor Center, and staff/faculty from the SISE program will participate in the process.
-Appointment to the Social Entrepreneurship Professorship will be made by the President in consultation with the Office of Academic Affairs.
+Candidates should provide their CV and a letter of interest (no more than two pages).
+Current SE Professors, the Director of Taylor Center, and staff/faculty from the SISE minor will participate in the selection process.
+Appointment to the Social Entrepreneurship Professorship will be made by the Provost after his consideration of the review and recommendations by this committee.